instar-robotics/alexandria/README.md

 ## Functions developper's guide ##

+* Note : kheops uses Eigen library to manage Linear Algebra.
+* We hardly recommand to read Eigen's doc and try the library beafor writing kheops's Function !

 ### Develop it first Function : General description ###

 * Functions are defined by some objects :